The following post is from Janel of Life with Lucie and Ella.: Add a Touch of Green to Your Decor with DIY Woven Felt Coasters

 To create the woven top of the coaster, you’ll need several felt strips.
 To do this quickly and easily, fold a felt square in half and cut along the fold to create two strips.
 Repeat with each of these strips to create four strips of approximately equal width.
 Do the same thing with the other square so that you have a total of eight felt strips.

 Put some hot glue at the bottom end of one strip.
-Align the top of another strip perpendicularly so that you’ve created a right angle with the strips.
+Align the top of another strip perpendicularly to create a right angle with the strips.

 Continue weaving and gluing the remaining strips until you have a completely woven square.
 The edges might not align exactly.
 No problem!
 Just use the scissors to trim it up.
 Remove any excess bits of glue or felt fuzz.